List of video game genres: Construction and management simulation

-Construction and management simulations (or CMS) are a type of simulation game which task players to build, expand or manage fictional communities or projects with limited resources.
+Construction and management simulations, or CMS, are a type of simulation game which task players to build, expand or manage fictional communities or projects with limited resources.

 In city-building games the player acts as overall planner or leader to meet the needs and wants of game characters by initiating structures for food, shelter, health, spiritual care, economic growth, etc. Success is achieved when the city budget makes a growing profit and citizens experience an upgraded lifestyle in housing, health, and goods.
 While military development is often included, the emphasis is on economic strength.
 Perhaps the most known game of this type is SimCity, which has had great influence on later city-building games like Cities: Skylines.
-SimCity, however, also belongs to the God Games genre since it gives the player god-like abilities in manipulating the world.
+SimCity also belongs to the God Games genre, since it gives the player god-like abilities in manipulating the world.
 Caesar was a long-running series in this genre, with the original game spawning three sequels.

 Business simulation games generally attempt to simulate an economy or business, with the player controlling the economy of the game.

-A government simulation game (or "political game") involves the simulation of the policies, government or politics of a country, but typically excludes warfare.
+A government simulation game, or "political game", involves the simulation of the policies, government or politics of a country, but typically excludes warfare.
 Recently, these types of games have gained the moniker "serious game".

 Life simulation

-Life simulation games (or artificial life games) involve living or controlling one or more artificial lives.
+Life simulation games, or artificial life games, involve living or controlling one or more artificial lives.
 A life simulation game can revolve around individuals and relationships, or it could be a simulation of an ecosystem.

 Biological simulations may allow the player to experiment with genetics, survival or ecosystems, often in the form of an educational package.
 An early example is SimLife, while relatively recent ones are Jurassic Park: Operation Genesis and Spore.
 In other educational simulations such as Wolf, the player "lives the life" of an individual animal in a relatively realistic way.
-Hailed as one of the greatest life simulation games, however, is Creatures, Creatures 2, Creatures 3, where the player breeds generations of a species in a hugely detailed ecosystem.
+Hailed as one of the greatest life simulation games, is Creatures, Creatures 2, Creatures 3, where the player breeds generations of a species in a hugely detailed ecosystem.

 Unlike other genres of games, god games often do not have a set goal that allows a player to win the game.
 The focus of a god game tends to be control over the lives of people, anywhere from micromanaging a family to overseeing the rise of a civilization.

-Pet-raising simulations (or digital pets) focus more on the relationship between the player and one or few life forms.
+Pet-raising simulations, or digital pets, focus more on the relationship between the player and one or few life forms.
 They are often more limited in scope than other biological simulations.
 This includes popular examples of virtual pets such as Tamagotchi and the Petz series.

 Social simulation games base their gameplay on the social interaction between multiple artificial lives.
 The most famous example from this genre is Will Wright's The Sims.
 Dating sims and Romance simulation games fall under this category.